 You must package the

-The following project directory example shows the file layout to support both the x86 and ARMv8 architectures:
+The following example shows the file layout to support both the ARMv8 and x86-64 architectures:

 # App Directory |- AndroidManifest.xml |- … |- lib |- arm64-v8a |- ... |- wrap.sh |- x86_64 |- ... |- wrap.sh

 .so files from the

 lib/ directories, so if

 you're an Android Studio user, you'll need to place your

 wrap.sh files in the

 src/main/resources/lib/* directories instead, so that they'll be packaged